ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Introduction
 ------------

 This program computes orographics statistics fields required for the orographic drag suite developed by NOAA's Global Systems Laboratory (GSL).
-The fields are a subset of the ones calculated by "orog" except that they are calculated in a different manner.
-The fields are:
+The fields are a subset of the ones calculated by "orog" and are calculated in a different manner.

-      * stddev - Standard deviation of subgrid topography
-      * convexity - Convexity of subgrid topography
-      * oa1 - Orographic asymmetry of subgrid topography - westerly
-      * oa2 - Orographic asymmetry of subgrid topography - southerly
-      * oa3 - Orographic asymmetry of subgrid topography - southwesterly
-      * oa4 - Orographic asymmetry of subgrid topography - northwesterly
-      * ol1 - Orographic effective length of subgrid topography - westerly
-      * ol2 - Orographic effective length of subgrid topography - southerly
-      * ol3 - Orographic effective length of subgrid topography - southwesterly
-      * ol4 - Orographic effective length of subgrid topography - northwesterly

 Code structure
 --------------